Los Angeles Victorian Homes for Sale

-Angelino Heights was the second district in Los Angeles (1886) and considered its first ‘suburb’ even though it’s only a few blocks from Downtown.
+Angelino Heights was the second district in Los Angeles (1886) and is considered its first 'suburb' even though it's only a few blocks from Downtown.
 Here, upper-middle-class and wealthy families built several Victorian homes (Eastlake and Queen Anne styles) alongside Art Deco, Craftsman, and Period Revival homes, to name a few.

 With the introduction of streetcars, Angelinos became much more mobile.
-Looking for a home in an opulent neighborhood meant only venturing a few miles further from Downtown to newer neighborhoods like Hancock Park.
-Angelino Heights started losing its luster and status; it was no longer the only upper-class neighborhood in town.
+Looking for a home in an opulent neighborhood meant venturing only a few miles from Downtown to newer neighborhoods like Hancock Park.
+Angelino Heights eventually started losing its luster and status; it was no longer the only upper-class neighborhood in town.

 Next came freeways, automotive culture, and suburbia so that by the 1950s, the appeal of living downtown was siphoned off.
 By the late 1960, all the Victorian homes on Bunker Hill were moved or razed.

 A high concentration of Victorian-era homes still survive along Carroll Street in Angelino Heights.
 Architecture and history lovers can take a walking tour (from the Los Angeles Conservancy) among the well-preserved houses.
 To protect the architectural heritage and character of Angelino Heights, the City of Los Angeles placed its first Historic Preservation Overlay Zone (HPOZ) upon the neighborhood in 1983.

 If you're looking to buy a Victorian home in Los Angeles, in addition to Angelino Heights, consider searching other some of the other original neighborhoods like Montecito Heights and Highland Park.
 Many were torn down, but a few remain, in part due to historic preservation efforts that began in the 1960s.
 Victorian homes can also be found in the nearby cities of Pasadena (Markham Place Historic District is a good place to hunt) and Burbank.

 Victorian Home Search